 Earlier on, one of our Nutritionists shared a photograph of her families’ weekly shop.

-Quite a few of you were interested as to what her family breakdown is, was that her full weekly shop, what does her family eat each night and do her children eat the same foods?
+Quite a few of you were interested as to what her family breakdown is, was that her full weekly meal plan, what does her family eat each night, and do her children eat the same foods?

 So we asked her to answer some questions for you.

 Yes and no. I try to do one main shop each week but am always supplementing it with additional fruits, vegetables, milks and yoghurt.
 We run out of fruit quite quickly in our house.